AngelaZhou779/CVL_SequenceAnaylsis/PoPoolation.md

 ```
 perl /usr/local/popoolation/fst-sliding.pl --input /home/sarahm/cvl/storage/gatk_dir/cvl_bwa_mapped.gatk.sync --output /home/sarahm/cvl/storage/allele_freq/cvl_bwa.fst --suppress-noninformative --min-count 3 --min-coverage 50 --max-coverage 800 --min-covered-fraction 1 --window-size 1 --step-size 1 --pool-size 200
 ```
+So I set the pool size for 200, even though my ancestor file has a pool size of 800.
+I'm not sure what to do with variable pool sizes.
+I think this can work as a minimum.